FUNDING > Research Experiences...

 NOTE ON THE PROPOSAL DEADLINE FOR REU SITES

 Two due dates are listed for REU Site proposals each year.
-The May deadline applies only to REU Site proposals that require access to Antarctica, which must be submitted to one of the Antarctic Sciences Division (ANT) research programs in the Office of Polar Programs (OPP).
-The fall deadline (which is September 12 in 2012, and the fourth Wednesday in August in 2013 and beyond) applies to all other REU Site proposals.
+The May deadline applies only to REU Site proposals that require access to Antarctica, which must be submitted to the Division of Polar Programs (PLR) in the Directorate for Geosciences (GEO).
+The fall deadline (fourth Wednesday in August) applies to all other REU Site proposals.

 NSF REU Site Contacts: http://www.nsf.gov/crssprgm/reu/reu_contacts.jsp

 A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 17-1), is effective for proposals submitted, or due, on or after January 30, 2017.
 Please be advised that, depending on the specified due date, the guidelines contained in NSF 17-1 may apply to proposals submitted in response to this funding opportunity.

 Wed Aug 23 00:00:00 EDT 2017

 Deadline for REU Site proposals except those requiring access to Antarctica